How do I know if my Garage Door Opener Motor is bad?

 A properly working garage door is crucial for the effective operation of the opener.
 It’s therefore important to examine the garage door opener and garage door separately to determine the opener’s status.

 There’s much that can go amiss with a garage door motor because it’s such a complicated beast.
 Not only are garage doors and door motors available in a variety of styles, but they are also quite intricate equipment.
 Your garage door motor, despite its name, is essentially a collection of interconnected devices.

-If your garage door is moving slowly or it’s noisy, these are clear signs that the Garage Door Opener Motor is faulty.
+If your garage door is moving slowly or noisy, these are clear signs that the Garage Door Opener Motor is faulty.
 Electric motors become noisy when nearing their end.
-Changing the garage door motor makes everything to be quiet, though sometimes the whole assembly may require replacing.
+Changing the garage door motor makes everything quiet, though sometimes the whole assembly may require replacing.